-This plan has been produced by Lampton Services Greenspace (GS) and the London Borough of Hounslow (LBH) Parks Team.
-In addition, it is important to acknowledge the great contribution from all interested groups for their commitment and dedication in supporting the development, promotion, and management of Jersey Gardens.
+This plan has been produced by Lampton Services Greenspace\ (GS) and the London Borough of Hounslow (LBH) Parks Team.
+In addition, it is important to acknowledge the great contribution from the Friends of St John's Gardens for their commitment and dedication in supporting the development, promotion, and management of St John's Gardens.

-Lampton Services Greenspace (GS) is part of the Lampton Limited Group and is a company wholly owned by London Borough of Hounslow with an aim of returning value to the Council representing a bold new ambitious approach.
+\Lampton Services Greenspace (GS) is part of the Lampton Limited Group and is a company wholly owned by London Borough of Hounslow with an aim of returning value to the Council representing a bold new ambitious approach.